simplyequipped/comms-plan/README.md

 ## Alternate Communication Method
 #### E-mail via Cell Phone, Computer, or Tablet

 E-mail is another common method of communication.
-Any computer can provide access to a web based email account if a cell phone is lost or damaged.
+Any computer can provide access to a web based e-mail account if a cell phone is lost or damaged.
 E-mail requires internet access, which may be available even if the cell phone network is unavailable.
 However, internet access can be interrupted during a power outage or other emergency.

 #### Equipment On-Hand
 - Laptop or tablet